Exceptions to the Bank’s general approach

 Specific transitional relief for bilateral margining

-To provide clarity, the PRA has replicated the effect of the application of the general transitional power with specific amendments within the regulatory technical standard (RTS) on bilateral margining under EMIR.
-Firms can therefore continue to rely on existing operational and legal arrangements for compliance with this RTS.
+To provide clarity, we have replicated the effect of the application of the general transitional power with specific amendments within the UK Technical Standard (UKTS) (the onshored regulatory technical standard (RTS)) on bilateral margining under EMIR.
+Firms can therefore continue to rely on existing operational and legal arrangements for compliance with this UKTS.

 We highlight two aspects:

-- Counterparties may choose to comply with the narrower onshored RTS requirements at any point during the TTP period.
-In many cases, the RTS already provides firms discretion in how to comply with the requirements.
-For instance, firms may already accept a more limited range of collateral than permitted under the RTS.
+- Counterparties may choose to comply with the narrower UKTS requirements at any point during the TTP period.
+In many cases, the UKTS already provides firms discretion in how to comply with the requirements.
+For instance, firms may already accept a more limited range of collateral than permitted under the UKTS.
 This approach also allows firms to spread the operational challenges over the TTP period (ie 15 months) rather than concentrated at a single end date.

-- The RTS supplements transitional provisions provided for in the CRA SI (and the general use of the transitional tool with respect to credit ratings as set out above) to extend the transition for use of regulatory ratings to apply to non-financial firms.
-The specific transitional period within the RTS is aligned with that of the CRA SI (ie 12 months).
+- The UKTS supplements transitional provisions provided for in the CRA SI (and the general use of the transitional tool with respect to credit ratings as set out above) to extend the transition for use of regulatory ratings to apply to non-financial firms.
+The specific transitional period within the UKTS is aligned with that of the CRA SI (ie 12 months).

 Specific transitional relief for credit unions’ investments in the EEA